 Even small amounts of debt were a problem if the borrower had little income after leaving school, but different levels of debt appear appropriate to different borrowers.
 One borrower may find payments of eight percent of income to be too much of a sacrifice.
 Another may find payments of 15 percent of income to be worthwhile.
 Even if debt burdens are manageable for most borrowers, they may look unmanageable in advance and deter some people from pursuing postsecondary education.

 In national studies, failure to complete a postsecondary program and low income after leaving school are most associated with high defaults.
 Contrary to conventional wisdom, students who borrow larger amounts have lower default rates than students who take out smaller loans, probably because they have completed longer programs that lead to higher incomes.

-Fifty-three percent of undergraduates attending Minnesota colleges had credit cards in 2008, and 38 percent of those undergraduates carry a credit card balance from month to month.
-(National Postsecondary Student Aid Study: 2008, National Center for Education Statistics).
+Forty-eight percent of undergraduates had credit cards in their own name in 2012, and 25 percent of those with credit cards carry a balance from month to month.
+(National Postsecondary Student Aid Study: 2012).

-Debt counseling tools include letters to borrowers, video tapes, brochures, toll-free customer hotlines, Internet loan counseling information, interactive repayment calculators, interviews before students take out their first loans, and interviews before students leave school.
+Debt counseling tools include letters and Email messages to borrowers, videos, brochures, toll-free customer hotlines, internet loan counseling information, interactive repayment calculators, interviews before students take out their first loans and interviews before students leave school.